Red Jacket: War of 1812

 Red Jacket took his name, one of several he used as an adult, from a highly favored embroidered coat given to him by the British for his wartime services.
 The Seneca allied with the British Crown during the American Revolution, both because of their long trading relationships and in the hope that the British could limit American encroachment on their territory.
 After the British were defeated, the Seneca were forced to cede much of their territory to the United States.
 Many of their people resettled in Canada at what is now the Six Nations Reserve in Ontario.
 In the War of 1812, Red Jacket supported the American side.
+At a council of the New York indigenous nations called on July 6, 1812 by the Indian agent Erastus Granger, Red Jacket acted as a spokesman of the Senecas.
+When asked by Granger if the Senecas were to join the war on the British side, Red Jacket replied that his people cared more for peace than for war, and that he did not wish their Canadian brothers’ blood be spilled when there was so little occasion for it.